mexus/near-smart-contract-coinmarketcap/README.md

 # Where is it?

 The contract is currently deployed at `coinmarketcap.mexus.testnet`, calculating average BTC price.
-To get the current average, replace ACCOUNT_NAME with you account on the testnet and run the following:
+To get the current average (amongst the latest 5 values), replace ACCOUNT_NAME with you account on the testnet and run the following:
 ```shell
 $ near view coinmarketcap.mexus.testnet get_average --accountId ACCOUNT_NAME
 ```

+As of the 20th of February, 2022, the contract is populated with a BTC price obtained from the [CoinMarketCap](https://coinmarketcap.com/) on a hourly basis.

 # How to deploy and test